amorless612/VGA_Module/README.md

-# A simple APB-VGA-Ctrl module
+# A Simple APB-VGA-Ctrl Module